prvdmwrong/prvdmwrong/docs/tutorials/installation.md

 # Installation

-Oh My Prvd is broken down into functional packages, which you will need to import into your game.
+Prvd 'M Wrong is broken down into functional packages, which you will need to import into your game.
 This page will walk you through installing a package.

 ---